hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/teams.html.md

 - **Manage Workspaces**
 Allows members to create and administrate all workspaces within the organization.
 This is synonymous to giving the [admin permission level](./permissions.html) to all workspaces.
 - **Manage VCS Settings**
-Allows members to manage the organization's VCS Providers and SSH keys
+Allows members to manage the organization's VCS Providers and SSH keys.